44yyyy/LLM-Security-Proxy/README.md

 When sent, we can see that the client received the prompt injection detection string, and the server logged the raw prompt, flagged the injection, and returned a 403 Forbidden status code.

 When I saw this behavior, my first thought was to reorder the pipeline to run `clear_pii` on the prompt before it goes into `is_prompt_inject`.
-It could have been the case that the DeBERTa model was trained on thousands of hacking attempts and learned to associated structured data (16 digit numbers, IPs, @ symbols) with data exfiltration of SQLi attempts.
+It could have been the case that the DeBERTa model was trained on thousands of hacking attempts and learned to associated structured data (16 digit numbers, IPs, @ symbols) with data exfiltration or SQLi attempts.
 The model probably lacked the reasoning to understand that I was just providing standard profile data.
 Here's what happened after my first modifications:

 ### Fix #1